Car seat safety

 3. Booster seats:

 The booster seat helps to keep the vehicle’s seat belt in the correct position across a child’s shoulder, middle of the chest and over the hips.
-Watch a video to see if your child is ready for a booster seat (Parachute Canada).
+Watch this video to see if your child is ready for a booster seat (Parachute Canada).

 Quick car seat installation tips

 Remember that every child, every car seat, and every vehicle is different.
 Always follow the directions outlined in your vehicle and car seat manuals.
-It’s important to make sure you have the proper car seat for the age and stage of your child and that it is properly installed in your vehicle.
+It is important to make sure you have the proper car seat for the age and stage of your child and that it is properly installed in your vehicle.